Belekeri

 Belekeri is a village in Ankola, Karnataka, India, and is known for its fish.
 It is approximately 6 km from Ankola.
-Its industrial port is used for shipping iron ore and manganese to various destinations, including China.The port came to a wide media attention due to the Belekeri port scam.
+Its industrial port is used for shipping iron ore and manganese to various destinations, including China.
+The port came to a wide media attention due to the Belekeri port scam.
+Belekeri port is on bank of Hattikeri River.

 History

 Historically, the port was used by the British.
 The village has ancient historical significance as it houses an inscription which is more than 500 years old.
 It has Jainabeera temple, which is of a great significance to the villagers.